-The DTES is a mixed income neighbourhood with singles, families, low-to moderate-income working poor, children, youth and seniors living in a wide variety of accommodation.
+The DTES is a mixed income neighbourhood with singles, families, low to moderate income working poor, children, youth and seniors living in a wide variety of accommodation.
 It was estimated in 2011 that 18,477 people lived in the neighbourhood.
-Of these, the Oppenheimer District accommodates 6,108 (33 per cent) people, followed by 5,760 (31 per cent) living in Strathcona, 2,103 (12 per cent) in Victory Square, 1,277 (seven per cent) in Chinatown, 552 (two per cent) in the Industrial Lands and 220 (one per cent) in Thornton Park (see Figure 3.1).
-Further details are available in the Local Area Profile prepared in 2013 and in 8.0 Community Well-Being.
+Of these, the Oppenheimer District accommodates 6,108 (33 percent) people, followed by 5,760 (31 percent) living in Strathcona, 2,103 (12 percent) in Victory Square, 1,277 (seven percent) in Chinatown, 552 (two percent) in the Industrial Lands and 220 (one percent) in Thornton Park.
+Further details are available in the Local Area Profile prepared in 2013 and in Chapter 8.0.